40

 they're wired the same no matter what algorithm they're running.
 Of course, the brain is also wired the same no matter what algorithm it runs, however, the brain is conscious regardless of the

 complexity of that algorithm.
-Thus, if an machine could be conscious, it would already be conscious by running an algorithm that simply adds 2 and 2.
+Thus, if an artificial machine could be conscious, it would already be conscious by running an algorithm that simply adds 2 and 2.
 In other words, complexity of an algorithm

 has nothing to do with consciousness, or its emergence.
 If an algorithm cannot be conscious, can the machine running it be conscious?
 Well, it appears, by using conventional transistors, logic, and